mrousavy/react-native-google-nearby-messages/README.md

     </manifest>
     ```

+3. (Optionally): Call `checkBluetoothAvailability()` to ensure that Bluetooth capabilities are available on the current device.
-3. Call `connect` without any key.
+4. Call `connect` without any key.

 ### Publishing